slcs-jsc/jurassic/docs/manual/parallelization.md

   Shared-memory parallelism within a single process, used by several computational kernels.

-There is no global hybrid MPI–OpenMP model across the entire code base.
+There is no general hybrid MPI–OpenMP execution model across the full tool suite.
 MPI is currently implemented only in the retrieval code.

 ---